-Domain Name (Official Host Name or OHN).
-Enter the domain name used to address mail to the users on the mail domain.
-For example, company.com is the domain name in the address john.public@company.com.
-TCP /IP Address.
-Select Select an IP Address to use an IP address (domain) for the mail domain or select Virtual (virtual IP address (on page 45)) to use a non-IP-ed domain.
+- Domain Name (Official Host Name or OHN).
+The current domain name used to address mail to the users on the mail domain is displayed.
+For example, company.com is the domain name in the address john.public@company.com. - TCP /IP Address.
+Select "Select an IP Address" to use an IP address (domain) for the mail domain or select Virtual (virtual IP address (on page 56)) to use a non-IP-ed domain.

 Note: If you change a primary domain to a virtual domain, you must restart ALL services.
-See Changing the IP Address of a Host (on page 52) for more information.
+See Changing the IP Address of a Host (on page 63) for more information.

-- Top directory.
+- Top Directory.
 Enter the name or Browse to the directory where users, lists, and web files for this mail domain are stored. - Domain Aliases.
 Specify alternate domain names for which you want the mail domain to accept mail.
 Multiple aliases are separated by a space.
 This field is limited to 255 characters.

-Note: If you change the Domain Alias name, stop and restart the SMTPD service in order for the change to take effect.
+Note: If the Domain Alias name is changed, stop and restart all services via the Service Administration (on page 386) page in order for the change to take effect correctly.